dzackgarza/Research/Notes/rg.md

 ----

-if one understood even the stable homotopy groups of spheres very well, one would therefore have a near complete understanding of the group (I assume that $n\neq 4$) of differentiable structures on the n-sphere: see e.g.
+If one understood even the stable homotopy groups of spheres very well, one would therefore have a near complete understanding of the group (I assume that $n\neq 4$) of differentiable structures on the n-sphere: see e.g.

 The homotopy group $π_{n+k}(S^k)$ is a finite group except